 Student safety is a top priority.
 Each month Southampton County Schools will conduct school safety drills.
-Teachers and students will use designated exits.
-Students out of the room when an alarm sounds will use the exit closest to them.
-Students are warned by the emergency alarm system and are to remain in designated location until clearance announcement has been made.
-Upon regaining access to the school, students will walk quickly on the right side of the hallway in single file.
-Students and staff will follow Southampton County Public School emergency response procedures for evacuation and re-entry.
+Teachers and students shall use designated exits.
+Students who are out of their class room when an alarm sounds shall use the exit closest to them.
+Students are warned by the emergency alarm system and are to remain in designated locations until clearance announcement has been made.
+Upon regaining access to the school, students shall walk quickly on the right side of the hallway in single file.
+Students and staff shall follow Southampton County Public School emergency response procedures for evacuation and re-entry.